schettino/grommet-addons-container/README.md

 > At this time, a default animation is buddled up within this library.
 The main reason is to showcase how far we can go with a solid component base.
 Grommet let you focus on the essential.
 If you think this my be a great addon in the feature, PR's are welcomed.

+> Animation by Nattu Adnan
+> grabbed on lottiefiles.com